WEaxm/equipment/README - React.md

 # Requirements
 - Setup a React, Redux project
-  - You can use any boilerplate project, e.g. https://github.com/mCodex/react-redux-saga-boilerplate
+  - You can use any boilerplate project, e.g. create-react-app
   - You are allowed to access Internet for any legal resources

 - This project is for managing equipments.
 It should include the following screens:
   - The equipment list page
-    - User can see a list of equipment which includes ID, Model, Manufacture Date
+    - User can see a list of equipment which includes ID, Model, Brand, Weight, Manufacture Date
     - User can go to the detail page by clicking an element (button, link, etc.)
     - User can go to the creation page by clicking an element (button or link)
   - The equipment detail page